change/i18n_routable/README.markdown

   * :locales.
 This is an array of the locales to support
     * default - I18n.available_locales - I18n.default_locale
-  * :locale_prefix.
-This specifies whether or not to prefix each routes with that locale.
-With locale_prefix => true, you'll have /posts and /es/puestos.
-With :locale_prefix => false, you'll have /posts and /puestos.
-Assuming an es locale.
-    * default - true

 ## Translating the routes ##